-You will get less work done if you are studying for 6 hours whilst watching Netflix on the side, compared to doing a focussed 2-hour study session.
+You will get less work done if you are studying for 6 hours whilst watching Netflix on the side, compared to doing a focused 2-hour study session.

-This is why you need to set yourself 1-2 hours for a focussed study session each day.
+This is why you need to set yourself 1-2 hours for a focused study session each day.

 This means that you need to: